Care Providers/Guardians must read this page and submit their acknowledgment, name, signature, and date below.

 Emergencies (other than illness)

-Mountain Montessori Staff takes every precaution to ensure a safe environment.
-Our classroom was designed so we can visually identify where children are at all times.
-We also take attendance at 8:30 am, 10:30 am, 12:00 pm, and 2:00 pm.
+Our classroom was designed to allow us to identify where children are at all times visually.
+We also take attendance at 8:30 a.m., 10:30 a.m., 12:00 p.m., and 2:00 p.m.
 The staff is instructed to count continually during transitions and on the playground to ensure the whereabouts of each student.
-But even with those precautions, some incidents may fall outside our control.
+However, even with these precautions, some incidents may still fall outside our control.
 The following procedures have been established:

-• Fire The classroom has a fire evacuation plan enacted when the alarm sounds.
+- Fire: The classroom has a fire evacuation plan in place when the alarm sounds.
 One teacher leads the children to the meeting place outside as the Director surveys the entire classroom and checks attendance before and after the notice.
-If we cannot return to the facility, we will notify parents via School Cues mass text to pick up their child at Prime Storage, 850 Nottingham Road, Avon, CO (970) 748-6963.
+If we cannot return to the facility, we will notify parents via School Cues mass text to pick up their child at Avon Self Storage, 850 Nottingham Road, Avon, CO (970) 373-4580.

-• Building Evacuation If asked to vacate the building, we will escort the children to Prime Self Storage, 850 Nottingham Road, Avon, CO, (970) 748-6963.
-Care of children with physical disabilities is designated to the co-director to assist these students to safety.
+- Care of children with physical disabilities is designated to the co-director to assist these students safely.
 We will then utilize School Cues to send a mass text to parents to notify them of our whereabouts.

 Fee Schedule

-Invoices will be sent each month electronically.
+Invoices will be sent electronically each month.
 Please provide the school with a valid email.
 Tuition is due on the first of every month.
 If tuition is not received by the fifteenth of the month, a 5% late fee will be assessed.
-Auto draft payments are made on the fifth of each month and are the preferred payment method.
+Auto-draft payments are made on the 5th of each month and are the preferred payment method.

 Field Trips